Chunyu-Lin-bjtu/autoware-wiki/Specification.md

-This page describes a detailed specification of Autoware based on Version 2.0.
+This page describes a detailed specification of Autoware based on the Version 2.0 design and implementation.

 YET UNDER CONSTRUCTION!